nardi-20/nardi-20/README.md

-### Hi 👋
+### Hi there 👋 I'm Nardi

-I'm Nardi, and I am Computer Science major and Computational Finance Minor at the University of Maryland, College Park.
-I have seven years' coding experience with multiple languages and compilers, and I'm always looking to learn more.
+I am Computer Science major and Computational Finance Minor at the University of Maryland, College Park.
+With over seven years of coding experience across multiple languages and platforms, I'm passionate about building innovative tech solutions and continuously expanding my skills.

-I'm currently working on expanding my understanding of complex coding theories, learning more languages, and the overlap between CS and finance.
-Take a look around!
+Currently, I’m diving deeper into complex programming concepts, learning new languages, and exploring the intersection of computer science and finance.

 ## Skills